Will-McBurney/cs4730-sp24-uva.github.io/quests.md

 1. Accept the assignment from GitHub Classroom: [https://classroom.github.com/a/qa9BdJCd](https://classroom.github.com/a/qa9BdJCd)
 2. Clone the repo locally and create a new project inside this folder named "Level 1".
-3. Import a sprite sheet of your choosing, but it needs to be loosly a character with the following animation states for the noted XP:
+3. Import a sprite sheet of your choosing, but it needs to be loosely a character with the following animation states for the noted XP:
    * When standing still (either at the bottom of the Cornflower Blue window or a platform (invidible or not)), there should be a minimum 3 frame idle animation [5 XP]
    * The idle animation should be mirrored when the character is turned left or right [5 XP]
    * The character should be able to be controlled in the following way: A moves left, D moves right, W jumps [5 XP]